 How Do You Know It’s Time To Clean Your Vacuum?

 How to Clean Your Vacuum Cleaner

 Dispose of any dirt that may be in the dust bag or canister.
-Remove all washable and replaceable parts which may include the filters and attachment accessories.
+Remove all washable and replaceable parts, such as the filters and attachment accessories.

 2. Clean the Filters

-Dunk the washable filter and scrub it clean using a toothbrush.
-This would be a good time to add the disinfectant if you choose to use one.
-Rinse the filter in cool water and allow it to air dry for at least 24 hours.
+Dunk the washable filter in water and scrub it clean using a toothbrush.
+Add disinfect to the water if you’re choosing to use one.
+Rinse the filter in cool water and air dry for at least 24 hours.

 Non-washable filters can be tapped a couple of times against a surface to loosen and remove dust and other clumped particles.
 You can also use a cloth to wipe off the dirt.